lenz90/graph-decision-react/README.md

 ## Routes
 - `/` redirects to `/onboarding`.
 - `/onboarding` introduces the product tone and philosophy selectors.
-- `/board` holds the placeholder daily decision board.
+- `/board` renders the React Flow-powered decision board canvas.
+Open this route directly to explore the graph view.

 ## Notes
 - No backend, authentication, or API calls are included yet.